AB2511/CarbonCompassFinal/README.md

 # Carbon Compass

-**Carbon Compass** is a web application designed to empower individuals to understand, track, and reduce their environmental impact.
+**Carbon Compass** is a web application developed as part of the **Bolt AI Hackathon 2025**, the world's largest hackathon of 2025, leveraging **Bolt AI** to empower individuals to understand, track, and reduce their environmental impact.
 It offers tools to calculate carbon footprints, offset emissions, engage with a sustainability community, and earn rewards for eco-friendly actions, making sustainable living accessible and engaging.

 ## Table of Contents